 This award recognizes a sound engineer (recording engineer, mixing engineer, mastering engineer, or live sound engineer) for outstanding work and service to bluegrass music.
 Candidates must have been active on projects newly released or for live sound work performed during the eligibility period.
 Sound engineers will be judged by their technical expertise; sonic artistry and aesthetics; success in capturing and presenting recorded and/or live bluegrass music; and ability to create the best possible representation of bluegrass music audio for the public.

-The committee actively seeks out potential honorees, soliciting candidates from IBMA members.
+The committee actively seeks out potential honorees in addition to soliciting candidates through a public nomination application.
 They compile a list of of potential candidates from these recommendations, and from recommendations by the selection committee members.

 The committee convenes in a timely way to review all candidates (usually in June or July).
 By majority vote, they select the final five nominees per category.

 Those nominees are sent via ballot to the Panel of Electors.
 This panel – over 200 of the most respected names in the bluegrass music industry – then votes to determine the single recipient for each of the Industry Awards.